 3. Wait for the Export process.
 The more software you installed in this system, the more time this process will cost.

 When it’s accomplished, you will find 3 files in destination location.
 The manifest file ends with .mf, the OVF file which provides a complete specification of the virtual machine, and the virtual disk file ends with .vmdk.

 1. Launch VMware Workstation, select the VM you want to clone.
 Then click VM on the upper bar, and select Manage > Clone…to open Clone Virtual Machine Wizard.
 Click Next in the prompt window.

 2. Designate Clone Source.
 You can select to clone from the current state in the virtual machine, or from an existing snapshot (powered off only).

 If you select the upper one, workstation will create a snapshot before cloning it.

 If you don’t have a usable snapshot, the second choice will be unselectable.

 3. Designate Clone Type.
 You can create a linked clone, or create a full clone.

 4. Fill in the name and storage path of your clone.
 Then click Finish.

-One Method to Backup Virtual Machine as Physical Machine
+Way 4.
+Backup Virtual Machine as Physical Machine (Most Flexible)